Mobius1/MiniBar/README.md

 #### Type: `String`
 #### Default: `default`

-Set to `progress` to display thr scrollbar as a progress bar.
+Set to `progress` to display the scrollbars as a progress bars.

 ---